simonesilvestroni/m2m-website/_newsletter/2021-04-07-interview-susan-rogers.md

 ---
-title: 'Newsletter: New articles and an interview to Susan Rogers'
+title: '📝 New articles and an interview to Susan Rogers'
 date: '2021-04-07'
 last_modified_at: '2021-04-07 21:21:28'
 description: 'I completed my 3-part series about how and why I switched from Pro Tools to REAPER, plus an amazing interview with Susan Rogers.'